How to Use Ahrefs Mobile: A Step-by-Step Guide

 Pay close attention to their mobile traffic estimates, the performance of their top mobile pages, and any major differences between their mobile and desktop site structures.
 This initial analysis helps you understand their mobile priorities and identify any obvious strengths or weaknesses you can use to your advantage.

-Find Mobile Content Gaps
+How to Find Mobile Content Gaps

 Identifying content gaps is one of the most effective ways to improve your mobile strategy.
 Use the Content Gap tool in Ahrefs to compare your site against several competitors.
 The goal is to find valuable keywords they rank for on mobile that you do not.
 This process highlights topics your audience is searching for on their phones that you currently aren’t addressing.